TodePond/TodePondDotCom/wikiblogarden/blending/devrel/readme.md

 I guess it's possible to do devrel as an open-source contribution, just like it's possible to do engineering or design or any work as an open-source contribution.
 They don't have to be in service of some investor or shareholder or job.
 The acts themselves are neutral, they can be used for both bad and good.

+> being the way i am doesn't make me any better or worse of a person, it's just the way i am

 <h2></h2>

 let's talk about SEXISM

 when I started my current job, people warned me that the proposed role sounded like devrel and that's often what "people who aren't men" can get stuck in.

-woah woah woah hold up a second
+> woah woah woah hold up a second

 <h2></h2>